-The bankruptcy court erred in holding that the absolute priority rule still applies to individuals in chapter 11 and in denying confirmation of the plan of reorganization proposed by Mr. and Mrs. Maharaj.
+The Bankruptcy Court correctly held that the absolute priority rule no longer applies to individuals in chapter 11.
 The plain language of the statute, the history of the absolute priority rule and the purpose of the 2005 amendments affecting individual chapter 11 debtors all demonstrate that Congress has abrogated the absolute priority rule as applied to individual debtors.